 - Send Party Invites Messages to amplify the launch of games.

-- Launch Game In A Party that enables you to request an invite right within Discord.
+- Launch Game In A Party, which enables you to request an invite within Discord.

-- Launch Game’s Spectate Mode that adds a spectate button to a player’s profile so any of their friends can watch in one click.
+- Launch Game’s Spectate Mode, which adds a spectate button to a player’s profile so any of their friends can watch in one click.

 - Discord is mostly free and backed by venture capital.
-However, starting in 2018, Discord began to experiment with its premium store to enable users to purchase premium games.
+However, in 2018, Discord began experimenting with its premium store to enable users to purchase premium games.

 - Discord also experimented with the seller store, enabling developers to build their game stores on top of Discord and start selling them.

-- Also, Discord also experimented by giving visibility to stores on the platform through a set of paid services to enhance the visibility of the games on the platform.
+- Also, Discord experimented by giving visibility to stores on the platform through a set of paid services to enhance the games’ visibility.